magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 Having this kind of simple understanding can put us at ease.
 Doubts will diminish.
 If instead we are relying on texts and seeking detailed explanations, we are likely to end up in confusion.
-So we have to watch our own minds. ‘ You should be watching over your minds.
-Those who watch over their minds shall escape the snares of Both Māra and his snares.
+So we have to watch our own minds.
+‘Bhikkhus!
+You should be watching over your minds.
+Those who watch over their minds shall escape the snares of Māra.’
+Both Māra and his snares.
 And it depends on our own investigation.

 My way of practice was a little strange.
 After I ordained and started to practise, I had a lot of doubts and questions.
 But I didn’t like to ask